dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

 - [Guardians of the Galaxy](#guardians-of-the-galaxy) (Super Admins)
 - Guardians of the Namespace
-  - They can create/add users/groups inside their own namespace
+  - They can create users and groups inside their own namespace
   - They can assign users to groups inside their own namespace
   - They can assign predicates to groups inside their own namespace
   - They can add users to groups inside the namespace
   - They can export their namespace
-  - They can query/mutate in their namespace
+  - They can query and mutate in their namespace
   - They can't query or mutate across namespaces
 - Normal users
   - They can login into a namespace